All about MAT: A to Z of Management Aptitude Test (MAT)

 • Intelligence & Critical Reasoning

-• Data Analysis &Sufficiency
+• Data Analysis & Sufficiency

-• Indian & Global Environment
+• Economic & Business Environment

 Each of the above sections has 30 questions and carries an equal weightage of 30 marks.
-However, the composite MAT score is computed on a scale of 200-800.
+However, the composite MAT score is computed on a scale of 199-801.
 Also, there is a negative marking of 25% for every wrong answer.

 MAT exam pattern has remained nearly the same all through the years, with only a few changes in the weightage and type of different questions.
 To secure admission to a good B-school, candidates are required to clear the specified cut-off score or percentile.
 Apart from the overall cut-off, many of the institutes consider the sectional cut-off for shortlisting candidates.

-Syllabus for MAT 2024
+Syllabus for MAT 2026

 MAT is devised to check the candidate's knowledge in a broad range of areas, including reasoning, mathematics, data interpretation, and important events.
 The exam is usually a mix of easy and moderately difficult questions in all sections.
 Although there is no standard syllabus specified for MAT, here we have briefed about the important topics of each section as per the pattern of previous year exams: